The Texas

 Many locations with a double white line also have signs like the one shown to the right here.
 However, these signs are considered reminders and are not required as the double white lines alone convey the "do not cross" meaning.

-It's worth noting that if you're already on the frontage road and move left across the double white lines into the exit lane and interfere with traffic exiting the freeway, you could be cited for violating that statute above in addition to the violation for crossing the double white lines.
+It's worth noting that if you're already on the frontage road and move left across the double white lines into the exit lane and interfere with traffic exiting the freeway, you could be cited for violating the statute above in addition to the violation for crossing the double white lines.
 And, if you're exiting and cross the double white lines, that violation would put you at fault for any resulting collision.

 Finally, you may happen upon a location with a yield sign and double white lines.
 In these situations, the yield sign is usually an artifact from a previous configuration before the double white line was added and, due to an oversight, the yield sign was not removed.